thewca/wca-regulations/wca-guidelines_2012.md

 - 9b) [SEPARATE][ADDITION] The preferred format for the final of an event is 'Average of 5' or 'Mean of 3', if possible.
 - 9e4) [SEPARATE][CLARIFICATION] Events other than those specified in article 9b may be held during a competition, but will be considered unofficial and therefore will not be included in the official results of the competition.
+- 9f5) [CLARIFICATION] The result for an attempt shall only be DNS if the competitor was eligible for the attempt and did not attempt it.
+If the competitor did not qualify for an attempt (e.g. in a combined round), he does not have any result for the attempt.
+In case a competitor declines to solve any attempts for a round,
 - 9q) [SEPARATE][RECOMMENDATION] Events and rounds should have at least 2 competitors.
 - 9r) [SEPARATE][EXPLANATION] The goal of a qualification round is to let unranked or low ranked competitors qualify for the first round of an event with many registered competitors.